vectorwei/QA-system/README.md

 - Get the stream data from kafka
 - Deploy the model to the stream data, use dataframe to fit the model and get the result.

-related files: producer.py, sparknlp1.ipynb, sparknlp2.ipynb
+Related files: producer.py, sparknlp1.ipynb, sparknlp2.ipynb